Experiment Progress Bar Redesign

 Project Background

-Eppo is an experimentation and feature management platform.
-By providing advanced statistical analysis models within an intuitive interface, it enables both technical and non-technical teams to run experiments at a high velocity without sacrificing rigor.
+Eppo is an advanced experimentation platform.
+It enables both technical and non-technical teams to run experiments at a high velocity without sacrificing rigor.

 For many customers, there can be dozens of experiments running at the same time.
-We created an experiment progress bar to help users track experiments.
-Despite the simple mission, the initial progress bar had created more confusion than clarity.
+To help users track experiment progress, we created a progress bar.

 Uncovering User Pains Through Research